Magnetic behavior of the $5d^1$ Re-based double perovskite Sr$_2$ZnReO$_6$: Results and Discussion

 \subsection{Crystal structure}

 The synchrotron powder x-ray diffraction patterns showed no detectable impurity peaks, indicating that the samples contained only minimal impurities, if any.
 Previous studies~\cite{Retuerto:2008, PhysRevB.69.184412} reported a tetragonal phase with the presence of 2.6\% to 15\% of the monoclinic~\SZRO{} phase at room temperature, likely due to variations in synthesis conditions.
-Therefore, we analyzed the diffractograms of the samples across a temperature range of 100 K to 300 K, using a model which takes into account both tetragonal (space group $I4/m$; no. 87) and monoclinic (space group $P2_1/n$; no. 14) phases.
+Therefore, we analyzed the diffractograms of the samples across a temperature range of 100 K to 300 K, using a model which takes into account both tetragonal (space group $I4/m$; no. 87) and monoclinic (space group $P2_1/n$; no. 14) phases (see ~\abbrfig{}~S1 of the SM~\cite{Note1}).
 As illustrated in~\abbrfig{} \ref{fig:xrd_pattern}(a), the combined analysis of both models yielded more accurate results than using either model individually.
-The preliminary analysis of the synchrotron XRD pattern showed no evidence of antisite disorder, which is occasionally observed in~\abbrDP{} oxides \cite{PhysRevB.100.214436}, nor any significant metal or oxygen nonstoichiometry, as previously reported for~\SZRO{}~\cite{Retuerto:2008, PhysRevB.69.184412}.
+Within our experimental uncertainty, no antisite disorder or significant metal/oxygen nonstoichiometry is detected (see Table~S1 note and ~\abbrfig{}~S2 of the SM~\cite{Note1}).
 Therefore, in the final analysis, the site occupancy of all atoms was fixed as fully occupied.
-Figure \ref{fig:xrd_pattern}(b) shows the crystal structure of the monoclinic phase including the network of corner-shared Zn/ReO$_6$ octahedra, while the quantitative details of the lattice parameters and atomic positions of both phases are tabulated in Table~S1 in the SM~\cite{Note1}.
+Figure \ref{fig:xrd_pattern}(b) shows the crystal structure of the monoclinic phase including the network of corner-shared Zn/ReO$_6$ octahedra, while the quantitative details of the lattice parameters and atomic positions of both phases are tabulated in Table~S1 of the SM~\cite{Note1}.